BXYMartin/MIPS-COMPILER/README.md

 **Constant Variables** together with numbers used in source code will be automatically merged while semantic analysis during compiling.
 This feature is deeply implemented in every module.
 ### Register Allocation
 For variables that matters (sorted by reference counts), the program further allocates global registers for global variables and local variables (Implemented as ***vector*** **varToRegisterMap**).
 Registers for local variables changes through functions and registers for global variables are always the same while the program is running.
+### Inline Optimization
+Functions that use less than 4 variables without array and do not call other functions can be put inline.
+Several problems must be taken care of.
+First, all labels inside the function must be renamed to avoid multiple inline block, including the return label.
+Second, for the sake of multiple returns, each of them must restore all temp registers used and jump to the end of inline block.
+Third, variables inside inline block is mapped to `$a0~$a3` registers.
+Last, when calling print syscall, the `$a0` register, if used, must be temporarily stored in another register and swap back later on.

 ## Profiling
 ### Optimize Register Allocation Strategy
+In simulation, reference times for each variables in symbol table can be recorded and used to replace the original reference times for more efficient allocation.
 ### Automatic BenchMark

 ## Error Handling